 The Executive Orders also target entities that are owned or controlled by designated parties.
-As a general rule, entities with 50 percent or greater ownership interest held by a designated party, directly or indirectly, are treated like designated parties and are deemed blocked (together with designated parties, referred to as "blocked persons"), even in the absence of a specific designation.
-Absent a license, US persons likewise must block (freeze) the property of such blocked parties and are restricted from dealing with them. directly or indirectly.
+As a general rule, entities with 50 percent or greater ownership interest held by a designated party, directly or indirectly, are deemed blocked by operation of law (together with designated parties, referred to as "blocked persons"), even in the absence of a specific designation.
+Absent a license, US persons likewise must block (freeze) the property of such blocked parties and are restricted from dealing with them, directly or indirectly.
 With respect to entities in which a designated party has a significant ownership interest that is less than 50 percent, or which a designated party may control by means other than a majority ownership interest, US persons are advised to act with caution as these parties may be designated in the future.

-Until further notice, US authorities also have placed a hold on the issuance of any export licenses authorizing the export or re-export of items to Russia that require such licenses, such as items that relate to short supply, chemical and biological weapons, national security, missile technology and for certain crime control purposes.3 The State Department has taken the same action in connection with exports of defense articles and defense services to Russia.
+Until further notice, effective March 1, 2014, US authorities also have placed a hold on the issuance of any export licenses authorizing the export or reexport of items to Russia that require such licenses, such as items that relate to short supply, chemical and biological weapons, national security, missile technology and for certain crime control purposes.
+On April 28, 2014, they announced that they would deny any pending applications to export or re-export any high technology item subject to the Export Administration Regulations (EAR) to Russia or Crimea that contribute to Russia's military capabilities, and that existing licenses meeting these conditions also would be revoked.